Bryn Griffiths (writer): Background

-Bryn Griffiths was born in Swansea, South Wales, but he lived much of his early life in the coastal countryside of West Wales before returning to St Thomas, near the Swansea waterfront.
-His poems are often concerned with the ocean and the history and landscapes of Wales, particularly the lower Swansea Valley, devastated by the Industrial Revolution, as exemplified in his first collection of verse, The Mask of Pity.
+Brynlyn David Griffiths was born in 1933 in Swansea, South Wales. but he lived much of his early life in the coastal countryside of West Wales before returning to St Thomas, near the Swansea waterfront.

 He went to sea at 17, "shipping out" as a merchant seaman for ten years from the Port of Swansea.
 Afterwards he studied at Coleg Harlech in North Wales, before making a career in London as journalist, broadcaster and television scriptwriter.